aptos-foundation/AIPs/aips/wallet-standard.md

 ### Suggested implementation timeline

 Once the AIP is approved, dapps and wallets can implement the required changes to conform with the new standard.

+## Security Considerations

+With the new discovery method we aim to remove the dapp responsibility on installing and maintaining different wallet packages and therefore eliminate a supply chain attack risk.

+The new method has been implemented on [Solana](https://github.com/wallet-standard/wallet-standard) and [Sui](https://docs.sui.io/standards/wallet-standard), and the [Ethereum](https://eips.ethereum.org/EIPS/eip-6963) community recently proposed a similar solution.
+Additionally, differene wallets have already integrated and implemented the new standard such as Phantom, Nightly, Brave Wallet, Martian, etc.